Nidhood/PROJECT-DRONE/README.md

 [View test video](https://github.com/Nidhood/PROJECT-DRONE/blob/main/tests_videos/drone_test_%23003.mp4)

-## Join the Adventure

-We invite you to join us on this thrilling adventure as we explore the endless possibilities of ROS Noetic and Gazebo 11.
-Whether you're a seasoned roboticist or a curious explorer, our project promises excitement, innovation, and the sheer joy of bringing dreams to life.

-Are you ready to redefine what's possible?
-Let's take flight together! 🚀🎉

 ## Technologies Used

 Our journey into the realm of robotics has been powered by a set of cutting-edge technologies that have brought our project to life.
 Here are some key tools that have fueled our exploration: